ClemensElflein/openmower.de/README.md

 ## Languages

 The site supports English and German.
+On the first visit, it selects a supported browser language (English by default).
+A choice in the language menu is remembered.
+Pages without a matching translation stay in their original language.